mhmohona/60daysofudacity/README.md

 - at least 15 minutes for personal project

 **Progress:**
+ - Had our very first meet up for #sg_wrldwde-women-cdrs with @Helena Barmer @Deasy Indrawati @Shashi Gharti @Marwa @Medha Gupta.
+ - Had our third meeting with

 Motivation of the day: *Dont you think you should work harder, Mohona?*